Descanonge/neba/docs/source/extending.rst

 :external+omegaconf:ref:`interpolation`.

 A first, simple implementation seems feasible.
 After loading configuration, we have a flat, fully resolved configuration.
-Before instanciating the schemes, it should be possible to apply interpolation: any value that is a string could be examined and if mention of another parameter is made, it could be replaced.
+Before instanciating the sections, it should be possible to apply interpolation: any value that is a string could be examined and if mention of another parameter is made, it could be replaced.
 Circle referencing should be checked.